MartinSStewart/elm-serialize/README.md

 ### What elm-serialize is *not* good for?
 - Decoding data not encoded by elm-serialize
-- Generating data that is human readable
+- Encoding to a human readable format

 ## Basic usage